fastify/fastify-secure-session/README.md

 })
 ```

-See that `myNewKey` was added to the first index postion in the key array.
+See that `myNewKey` was added to the first index position in the key array.
 This allows any sessions that were created
 with the original `mySecureKey` to still be decoded.
 The first time a session signed with an older key is "seen", by the application, this library will re-sign the cookie with the newest session key therefore improving performance for any subsequent session decodes.

 To see a full working example, make sure you generate `secret-key1` and `secret-key2` alongside the js file below by running: